sibin-n/amazon-ecommerce-analysis-project/README.md

 COUNT(CASE WHEN target_status="Target Not Met" THEN 1 END) Target_Not_Met
 FROM target_of_sales_poc_in_yeam
 GROUP BY sales_team
-ORDER BY Target_Met DESC;  -- Team Performance in Sales Poc --
+ORDER BY Target_Met DESC;

+-- Team performance in Sales Manager --
 WITH team_by_manager AS (
 SELECT sales_team, sales_manager, SUM(order_value) Total_Order_Value
 FROM amazon_data